-The faculty has training in research design, implementation of research projects, and analysis of data as well as expertise in evaluating the performance of specific areas of the health system.
-Faculty members study a variety of health issues including health care quality improvement, patient decision-making, and determinants of health and disease.
+The faculty has training in research design, implementation of research projects, and analysis of data using advanced methods and statistical tools applied to priority population health issues.
+Faculty members study a variety of health issues including health care quality improvement, patient decision-making, environmental epidemiology, and determinants of health and disease.
 Some faculty members work with physicians to improve clinical outcomes for patients with heart disease, cancer, asthma, and other conditions.
 Others work with health care administrators to increase efficiency in the use of health care resources in hospitals and other medical care settings.
 Others work with organizations to improve health in communities.